timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 **Document what works:** Keep notes about solutions that work for you.
 You might encounter the same issue again later.

-**Don't be afraid to ask for help:** The TS Pico community is friendly and helpful.
+**Don't be afraid to ask for help:** The TS-Pico community is friendly and helpful.
 If you're stuck, reach out for assistance.

 ### First-Level Troubleshooting

 #### When Commands Don't Respond

-**Problem:** You type a TS Pico command and nothing happens, or you get an error message.
+**Problem:** You type a TS-Pico command and nothing happens, or you get an error message.

 **First steps:**
 1. **Check the LED:** Is the LED on the Raspberry Pi Pico blinking normally?
-2. **Test basic connectivity:** Try `LOAD "tpi:dir"` to see if the TS Pico responds at all
+2. **Test basic connectivity:** Try `LOAD "tpi:dir"` to see if the TS-Pico responds at all
-3. **Check your typing:** TS Pico commands are case-sensitive and must be typed exactly
+3. **Check your typing:** TS-Pico commands are case-sensitive and must be typed exactly
 4. **Check storage mode:** Use `PRINT PEEK 23899` to see if you're in the right mode

 **If the LED isn't blinking:**
-- Check that your TS Pico is properly seated in its connector
+- Check that your TS-Pico is properly seated in its connector
 - Ensure your TS 2068 is properly powered on
 - Try the TS Reset button to restart the system